microformats/microformats-parser/CONTRIBUTING.md

 ## Developer environment

 This project is developed using the latest LTS version of node and yarn.
 If you use `nvm`, you can run `nvm use` in the root of this project to switch to the correct version of node.

+## Node support

+We support all versions that are currently supported on the [node LTS schedule](https://nodejs.org/en/about/releases/).

 ## Developer tools